-Students wanting to file a complaint of sexual misconduct should contact Jared Valentine, Student Affairs Compliance Officer, jvalentine@warnerpacific.edu, 503.517.1008, or one of the other Title IX officers.
-The Student Affairs Compliance Officer will coordinate the College's response to reports of sexual misconduct.
+Students wanting to file a complaint of sexual misconduct should contact Jared Valentine, Student Life Director of Student Rights and Responsibilities, ivalentine@warnerpacific.edu, 503.517.1008, or one of the other Title IX officers.
+The Director of Student Rights and Responsibilities will coordinate the College's response to reports of sexual misconduct.
 This includes: